thomascarreau/dotfiles/README.md

 myfiles
 =======

-Here is the collection of my dotfiles (vim, tmux, and git) and a gnuplot template.
+Here is the collection of my dotfiles (VIM, tmux, and git).

 VIM
 ---